texfaq/texfaq.github.io/FAQ-tfm.md

 ---
+title:  What are TFM files?
 section: Bits and pieces of (La)TeX
 date: 2014-06-10
 ---

-# What are TFM files?

 TFM is an acronym for ''TeX Font Metrics''; TFM files hold information about the sizes of the characters of the font in question,